 The idea that the two main options for the political critic is to either accept the rule of the state he lives under, or quit the country, is an old and durable one.
 Obviously, it is not the most intellectual or sophisticated of arguments, but it has achieved surprising longevity, despite its blatant lack of logic.

 Central to the ‘exile alternative’, of course, is the belief that the government somehow ‘owns’ the country, and all the resources within it, much as a landlord owns an apartment building and all the apartments within it.
-In order to live in a condominium building, you have to respect the condo board and its rules – and so, in order to live in the United States, say, you have to respect the government and its rules.
+In order to live in a condominium building, you have to respect the condo board and its rules – and so, in order to live in the

 Now this is a rather startling bit of totalitarian thinking, which even Mussolini would have hesitated to put forward so baldly.
 (Although Stalin would probably have been quite comfortable with it!)
 The idea that the government ‘owns’ all property, and sort of ‘leases’ it out to private citizens on the condition of uncritical obedience is astoundingly fascistic.
 When my wife and I signed the mortgage to purchase our house, we did not notice that George Bush had cosigned, and had ownership rights that superseded our own.